 The quality of the guest experience offered by a hotel, reflected today in its online reputation, is a decisive factor for travellers when it comes to choosing where to book.

 Traditionally, the best indicator of a hotel’s quality and offerings is its star category.
-And though perhaps this system of hotel classification has lost some of its influence in modern times (many travelers now rely heavily on online reviews by past guests), it remains a crucial point of consideration for travelers searching for their ideal hotel.
+And though perhaps this system of hotel classification has lost some of its influence in modern times (many travellers now rely heavily on online reviews by past guests), it remains a crucial point of consideration for travellers searching for their ideal hotel.
 For hoteliers, it’s also a way to target potential guests by advertising an established level of quality.